weizheng0216/MacrosoftForum/README.md

 Simply edit those text areas and hit `update` to edit existing text.
 To delete anything, click the `delete` button.

+### Uploading Files
+Whenever you are making a post or comment, you now has the ability to upload a file from you local machine to better illustrate your idea.
+Simply use the `File` button, and select whatever file you need!

 ## Developer Guide
 Please refer to the following sections to view the details of the different component of this project.